Call for Justice, LLC

-To improve access to justice by connecting low-income people to existing legal resources, in partnership with United Way 211 and others.
+The mission of Call for Justice is to improve access to justice by connecting low-income people to existing legal resources, in partnership with other legal service providers—because justice first requires access.

 Because justice first requires access.